pavanvidem/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 We also rerun {%icon dataset-rerun %} the word cloud with the second poem.

 The word cloud for the second text is created in the same way.
-We suggest rerunning the tool with the second text, but with the same parameters you used for creating the first word cloud image, for better comparability.
+We suggest rerunning the tool with the second text, using the same parameters as those for creating the first word cloud image for better comparability.
 That makes both comparable.

 > <hands-on-title> Visualize the Content of Poem Two </hands-on-title>
 >
-> 1. Run {% icon workflow-run %} {% tool [Generate a word cloud](toolshed.g2.bx.psu.edu/repos/bgruening/wordcloud/wordcloud/1.9.4+galaxy2) %} with the following parameters:
+> 1. Run {% icon workflow-run %} {% tool [Generate a word cloud](toolshed.g2.bx.psu.edu/repos/bgruening/wordcloud/wordcloud/1.9.4+galaxy4) %} with the following parameters:
 >    - {% icon param-file %} *"Input file"*: `SoY_Univ_Mag_cleaned.txt` (output of **Replace Text** {% icon tool %})
 >    - *"Do you want to select a special font?"*: `Use the default DroidSansMono font`
->    - *"Color option"*: `Color`
+>    - *"Color option"*: `Colormap`
 >    - *"Scaling of words by frequency (0 - 1)"*: `0.8`
 >
 >    > <comment-title> Uniqueness of the Word Cloud </comment-title>